Flu vaccine for children

 The vaccine is not painful and is absorbed quickly.
 It will work even if your child has a runny nose, sneezes or blows their nose after the vaccination.

 Most children need only 1 dose of the vaccine each year.
-Some children with chronic health conditions like chronic heart or lung conditions may need 2 doses.
-The doses are given 4 weeks apart if they have never had a flu vaccine.
+Some children aged 2 - 8 years with chronic health conditions like chronic heart or lung conditions may need 2 doses if they have never had a flu vaccine.
+The doses are given 4 weeks apart.

 Where to get the vaccine